Lornus/cypress-ui-tests/README.md

 # For running test
 1. clone repo
 2. install node if you don't have
-3. install cypress if ypu don't have
+3. install cypress if you don't have
 4. npm install && npm cit
 5. npm test
-6. for see reporter(allure html): npm run report
+6. to see reporter(allure html): npm run report